wanghekunyuan/EcoBound/README.md

 cd "C:\Program Files\ArcGIS\Pro\bin\Python\Scripts"
 activate.bat
-conda activate arcgispro-py3-clone  # Replace with your environment name defined in Step 1 call conda.bat activate arcgispro-py3-clone # For the newest ArcGIS pro v 3.5, Replace with your environment name defined in Step 1
+conda activate arcgispro-py3-clone  # Replace with your environment name defined in Step 1
 ```

 > ✅ This method has been fully tested and confirmed to work on Windows 10 with ArcGIS Pro 3.2 using the default cloned environment (`arcgispro-py3-clone`).